 I cooked this on the outdoor grill because I really love the charcoal flavour.
 However, it can also be cooked in the oven so I’ve provided directions for both.
-A great summer grilling recipe to add into your RecipeTin app!
+A great summer grilling recipe to add to your rotation! – Nagi x

 - Oil for grilling